Our Barbecued Smoked Ribs Are Dry Rubbed, Smoked over Hickory Chips, Then Sauced With Our Homemade Bourbon Barbecue Sauce! Now, These Are Good Eating!

 - Arrange ribs in large roasting pan.
 Pour bourbon over.
 Chill 30 minutes, turning ribs often.
 Pour off and discard bourbon.

-- Sprinkle rub mixture on both sides of ribs.
+- Sprinkle an even portion of rub mixture on both sides of all racks of ribs.
+Rub into ribs.
 Let stand 1 hour.

 - Place wood chips in medium bowl.
-Pour beer or water over; let stand 1 hour.
+Pour beer or water over them and let stand 1 hour.

-- Place handful of torn newspaper in bottom of Chimney Starter.
+- Place handful of torn newspaper in the lower chamber of a Chimney Starter.

-- Top newspaper with 25 charcoal briquettes.
+- Top newspaper, in the upper chamber of the chimney stare with 25 charcoal briquettes.
 (I've never counted!
-I just fill the chimney up as far as I can) Remove upper rack from barbecue.
-Place chimney starter on lower grill rack.
-Light newspaper and let charcoal burn until ash is gray, about 30 minutes.
+I just fill the chimney up as far as I can).
+Remove upper rack (grill) from barbecue and place chimney starter on lower grill rack.
+Light newspaper and let charcoal burn until ash is gray about 30 minutes.

 - After 45 minutes, use technique described earlier to light an additional 15 charcoal briquettes in same charcoal chimney set atop nonflammable surface.
 (Sometimes this is not necessary.
 Only do this if temperature falls close to or below 275)